NixOS/nix.dev/source/tutorials/nix-language.md

 ## Worked examples

-So far we have seen artificial examples illustrating the various constructs in the Nix language.
+So far the examples have been artificial illustrations of the Nix language constructs.

 You should now be able to read Nix language code for simple packages and configurations, and come up with similar explanations of the following practical examples.